Case652/Obsidian-Odyssey/README.md

 # Obsidian Odyssey ReadMe
 ## Description
-just a website that acts like a card game
+just a website that acts like a card game, theres nothing past level 5 for mobs atm.
 ## Setup

 ### Running the server: